isomerpages/cris-scri/news-and-events/workshops-and-training/_posts/2025-01-23-post-HSA SCRI Webinar: Insights to ICH E6 (R3) GCP Guideline: Final Version of Principles and Annex 1.md

 ---
 <p>Join us at the webinar on <strong>28 February</strong>  <strong>2025</strong> to
-discover the major changes and implementation timeline in Singapore for the Principles and Annex 1 document of the ICH E6 (R3) Good Clinical Practice (GCP) guideline.
+discover the major changes and implementation timeline in Singapore for the Final Version of the Principles and Annex 1 document of the ICH E6 (R3) Good Clinical Practice (GCP) guideline.
 <br>Registration is FREE!
 <br><strong>Click <a href="https://for.sg/hsa-scripublicwebinarfeb2025" rel="noopener noreferrer nofollow" target="_blank">here</a> or scan the QR code to register before 21 February 2025.</strong>
 </p>